 A patellar dislocation occurs when your patella (kneecap) is forced out of place.
 It can be caused by a fall or a direct blow to your knee.
 It can also happen if your knee twists or rotates.
 It is most likely to happen during physical activity, such as sports, military training, or dance.

 WHILE YOU ARE HERE:

 is a legal document that explains the tests, treatments, or procedures that you may need.
 Informed consent means you understand what will be done and can make decisions about what you want.
 You give your permission when you sign the consent form.
 You can have someone sign this form for you if you are not able to sign it.
 You have the right to understand your medical care in words you know.
 Before you sign the consent form, understand the risks and benefits of what will be done.
 Make sure all your questions are answered.

 - NSAIDs decrease swelling and pain.
 Tell your healthcare provider if you take blood thinner medicine.

-- X-rays are pictures of your knee.
-They are used to see if your patella is dislocated and if you have other injuries.
+- X-ray pictures are used to see if your patella is dislocated and if you have other injuries.

-- Healthcare providers will immobilize your knee with a brace, cast, or splint.
-This decreases pain and holds your knee joint still to help it heal.
+- Immobilization may help decrease pain and hold your knee still to help it heal.
+Healthcare providers will immobilize your knee with a brace, cast, or splint.
 This may also help prevent your kneecap from dislocating again.

-- Aspiration is when a needle is used to remove blood and fluid from your knee.
+- Aspiration is a procedure to remove blood and fluid from your knee through a needle.
 This reduces swelling and pain.

-- Surgery is done when healthcare providers cannot move your kneecap back into place.
-Surgery may also be done if your kneecap dislocates more than once.
+- Surgery may be needed if healthcare providers cannot move your kneecap back into place.
+Surgery may also be done if your kneecap dislocates more than 1 time.
 Surgery will usually be arthroscopic.
 This means a small incision is made and a scope is used to help your healthcare provider repair your knee joint.